national call to actioN

 09.13.21 – WSJ – “Here Comes the Biden Tax Bill“

 On Friday, November 19, the House of Representatives passed the “Build Back Better Act” which includes a ridiculous federal tax on vaping and other smoke-free nicotine products.
-The tax amounts to $0.028 per milligram of nicotine, and while this might not sound like much, if the same tax were applied to cigarettes it would be 5 -6 times the current rate.
+The tax amounts to $0.028 per milligram of nicotine, and while this might not sound like much, if the same tax were applied to cigarettes it would be 5 to 6 times the current rate.
 This isn’t an equivalency tax, it’s an all-out assault on safer alternatives to smoking.

 West Virginia Senator, Joe Manchin needs to hear from you and everyone you know who’s benefited from safer, affordable alternatives to smoking–including friends and loved ones who may have never vaped, smoked, or used nicotine.